lukmanbaidhowi/wishmock/README.md

 grpcurl -import-path protos -proto streaming.proto -plaintext -d '{"topic":"live_monitoring"}' localhost:50050 streaming.StreamService/WatchEvents
 ```

-## Development

-This project was developed with AI assistance to accelerate development and ensure comprehensive feature coverage.

 ## Response Body Templating

 The server supports dynamic response templating using data from requests, metadata, headers, and stream context.
 Templates use `{{expression}}` syntax and can access various data sources.